We want to make Reiki available to patients at St George’s Hospital (University of London) in Tooting.

 All Reiki practitioners will undergo a six-month clinical induction period with mentors from Full Circle’s award winning therapy team at St George’s.

-Posts will be advertised via CNHC and other channels.
+Posts will be advertised via CNHC and other channels as necessary.
 Recruitment protocol will include formal panel interviews for successful applications.

 You’re the person who remains calm and grounded.
 You can explain and promote Reiki clearly and simply so that this easy-to-use technique can promote relaxation and a sense of wellbeing as it is introduced into the wards.

 Ideally, you will plan to commit at least three years to this project, which will ensure continuity and underpin its success.
-St George’s will manage your DBS application (Disclosure and Barring Service, formerly CRB).
+The host NHS Hospital Volunteer and HR Departments will undertake your DBS application (Disclosure and Barring Service, formerly CRB) and Occupational Health Clearances at the request of Full Circle Fund Therapies.

 This project echoes and applauds the values stated by The Full Circle Fund: always to be “excellent, kind, responsible and respectful”.